 Introduced in 2008 by the Labour Chancellor Alistair Darling, Entrepreneur’s Relief (ER) is a generous tax break for entrepreneurs retiring or selling their business.
-It is a valuable relief, because if an individual qualifies for the relief, Capital Gains Tax (CGT) payable on cumulative gains up to £10 million could be reduced to 10% (instead of 20%).
+It is a valuable relief, because if an individual qualifies for the relief, Capital Gains Tax (CGT) payable on cumulative gains up to £1 million (£10 million before 11th March 2020) could be reduced to 10% (instead of 20%).

 This article covers the following: